iterative/dvc.org/content/docs/command-reference/add.md

     └── dogs [more image files]
 ```

-Tracking a directory with DVC as simple as with a single file:
+Tracking a directory with DVC is as simple as it is with a single file:

 ```dvc
 $ dvc add pics